Dates: Titanic hit iceberg on April 14, 1912 (11:40 p.m.) and sank on April 15, 1912 (2:20 a.m.)

 Building the Unsinkable Titanic

 The RMS Titanic was the second of three huge, exceptionally luxurious ships built by White Star Line.
-It took nearly three years to build the Titanic, beginning on March 31, 1909 in Belfast, Northern Ireland.
-When completed, the Titanic was the largest movable object ever made.
-It was 882 1/2 feet long, 92 1/2 feet wide, 175 feet high, and displaced 66,000 tons of water.
+It took nearly three years to build the Titanic, beginning on March 31, 1909, in Belfast, Northern Ireland.

 After conducting sea trials on April 2, 1912, the Titanic left later that same day for Southampton, England to enlist her crew and to be loaded with supplies.

-On the morning of April 10, 1912, 914 passengers boarded the Titanic.
-At noon, the ship left port and headed for Cherbourg, France, where it made a quick stop before heading to Queenstown (now called Cobh) in Ireland.
 At these stops, a handful of people got off and a few hundred boarded the Titanic.
-By the time the Titanic left Queenstown at 1:30 p.m. on April 11, 1912 heading for New York, she was carrying over 2,200 people, both passengers and crew.
+By the time the Titanic left Queenstown at 1:30 p.m. on April 11, 1912, heading for New York, she was carrying more than 2,200 people, including passengers and crew.

 Throughout the day on April 14, the Titanic received a number of wireless messages from other ships warning about icebergs along their path.
 However, for various reasons, not all of these warnings made it to the bridge.